joseph8th/shkeleton/README.md

     git clone git@github.com:joseph8th/shkeleton.git
     cd shkeleton

-To copy a bare-bones, unconfigured copy of `cli-skel.sh` to a new path, just do:
+To copy a bare-bones, unconfigured copy of `shkeleton` to a new path, just do:

     ./shkeleton skel DEST